Department of Information Systems & Operations Management

 Intelligent Classroom

-Our facilities include a state-of-the-art intelligent classroom, with a computer at every student seat and total interaction of the instructor's computer with that of the students.
+Our facilities include a state-of-the-art intelligent classrooms, with a computer at every student seat and total interaction of the instructor's computer with that of the students.

 Specifically, capabilities such as the following are provided: